 Lisa Jadwin (English), Program Director

-Faculty Advisors: David Baronov (Sociology),* Bruce Blaine (Statistics), Edward Freeman (Biology), Rubén Gómez (Modern Languages and Cultures),* Mary Loporcaro (Communication/Journalism), Barbara Lowe (Philosophy), Timothy Madigan (Philosophy), Dawn Rager (Psychology), Barbara Rockell (Sociology), Carolyn Vacca (History)
+Faculty Advisors: David Baronov (Sociology), B. Evan Blaine (Statistics), Edward Freeman (Biology), Rubén Gómez (Modern Languages and Cultures), Mary Loporcaro (Media and Communication), Barbara Lowe (Philosophy), Timothy Madigan (Philosophy), Dawn Rager (Psychology), Barbara Rockell (Sociology), Carolyn Vacca (History)

 - Is health care a human right?